Large-scale Modeling of the Observed Power Spectrum Multipoles: Mapping

-For PS monopole and quadrupole at $z=0.2-0.5$, the multipole ERA in Eq.~\eqref{eq:local_zeff} produces accurate results at small scales, while the common version in Eq.~\eqref{eq:global_zeff} can cause subpercent-level errors.
+For power spectrum monopole and quadrupole at $z=0.2-0.5$ in \cref{fig:effective_redshift}, the multipole ERA in Eq.~\eqref{eq:local_zeff-main} produces accurate results at smaller scales of $k\geq 0.02\,h/{\rm Mpc}$, while the common version in Eq.~\eqref{eq:global_zeff} can cause subpercent-level errors by introducing a small but visible amplitude bias.
 Usually, this difference can be reabsorbed by changing the value of the linear galaxy bias.
-However, such a change is not consistent across the multipoles, and the renormalization of galaxy bias at small scales can impact the accuracy of the $f_{\rm NL}$ constraint.
-Therefore, the multipole ERA is preferred at small scales.
-In general, one can use the exact calculation results to calibrate the effective redshift needed to reproduce the clustering signals at small scales.
+However, such a change is not consistent across the multipoles, and the inconsistent renormalization of galaxy bias at small scales can impact the accuracy of the $f_{\rm NL}$ or growth rate constraint.

+Therefore, both versions of effective redshift approximations remain adequate for clustering analyses excluding the ultra-large scales, while the multipole-dependent effective redshift should be preferred because it more accurately reproduces the small-scale monopole and quadrupole.
+In general, one can use the exact calculation results to calibrate and validate the effective redshifts needed to reproduce the clustering signals at small scales for significantly faster computations in inference.

-However, at large scales, both ERAs produce percent-level inaccuracies that are scale-dependent.
+However, at ultra-large scales, both ERAs produce percent-level inaccuracies that are scale-dependent.
 In the PS monopole, the error caused by ERA has a similar shape and amplitude to a local PNG signal of $f_{\rm NL}=1$, as shown in the top panel of \cref{fig:effective_redshift}.
-These inaccuracies grow for wider redshift bins and can surpass a $f_{\rm NL}=1$ signal, as illustrated in \cref{fig:effective_redshift_bins}.
-In general, relying on the ERA can bias $f_{\rm NL}$ measurements by $\mathcal{O}(1)$.
+These inaccuracies grow for wider redshift bins and can even surpass a $f_{\rm NL}=1$ signal, as illustrated in \cref{fig:effective_redshift_bins}.
+These two figures demonstrate that relying on the ERA can bias $f_{\rm NL}$ measurements from power spectrum analyses by $\mathcal{O}(1)$.
+Therefore, neither version of ERA should be used in PSM calculations for surveys targeting $f_{\rm NL}\sim\mathcal{O}(1)$; a full redshift-dependent calculation should instead be carried out.

-ERAs perform significantly worse for the hexadecapole as seen in the bottom panel of \cref{fig:effective_redshift}.
-The multipole effective redshift is defined for the unwindowed PS hexadecapole, while we directly obtain the windowed PS with a spherical-shell survey geometry through the dSFB basis.
+Effective redshift approximations perform significantly worse for the hexadecapole as seen in the bottom panel of \cref{fig:effective_redshift}.
+The multipole effective redshift is defined for the unwindowed PS hexadecapole, while we directly obtain the windowed power spectrum with a spherical-shell survey geometry through the dSFB basis.
 The window convolution has a strong effect on hexadecapole across scales by mixing other unwindowed multipoles, leading to the percent level inaccuracies for both ERAs at small scales.

 Our results are qualitatively in agreement with Ref.~\cite{22CatorinaGR-P}.
 They compute the PSM through the correlation function, while we compute it through the dSFB PS.
 Without employing ERA, the exact computation in Ref.~\cite{22CatorinaGR-P} requires non-trivial high-dimensional integration (evaluating Eq.~\eqref{eq:PL-window-standard-exact}), while our approach through the dSFB basis can be achieved in seconds for the large scales and incorporated into an MCMC analysis.